lsousadev/stockmarket/readme.md

 - [ ] Use one JS function for all tables instead of copypasting 99% of the function for each table
 - [ ] Link Historical app to Options Log app via navbar link
 - [ ] Change color of most prominent stats based on value
-- [ ] Possible idea: add list of all transactions within date range under table
+- [x] Possible idea: add list of all transactions within date range under table
 ### Notes
 08/08/2020 - Gotta redo most of the system, sort of an abandoned app as of now.
 Possible next move is to remove database altogether and just pull info from yfinance directly every time.
 08/09/2020 - Completely deleted database and models, used JS fetch to request data, and basic Python to get yfinance API data and feed it back for JS to render it in page without reloading.
 Does exactly what I set out to accomplish.
+08/10/2020 - Adjusted everything for hosting on Heroku.
+Added a list of days for each selected range, made a hide button for it.
+Adjusted a lot of CSS.
+Python looks pretty good.
+CSS looks very serviceable.
+JS looks worse than ever, hardcoded everything in the longest way possible.

 ---
 ## Options Log